 This database covers the international literature of sociology and social work, including culture and social structure, history and theory of sociology, religion, social psychology, substance abuse and addiction, and more.
 This collection provides full-text coverage of many core titles included in Sociological Abstracts and Social Services Abstracts.
 As well as hundreds of full text scholarly journals, the database also includes over 500 recent full-text doctoral dissertations on sociology.
 Part of ProQuest Central.[Details]

-Allows one user access at a time.
+Allows four users access at a time.
 Please try again later if you are not able to access this resource.

 International citations on exercise, physiology, physical education and health, parks and recreation, recreation therapy, sports and sports medicine.[Details]

 Provides abstracts to physical education curricula, sports medicine, dance.
 Other coverage includes sport law, kinesiology, motor learning, recreation therapy, standardized fitness tests, sports equipment, business and marketing, coaching and training, and sport sociology/psychology.
 Health education and physical therapy are also covered.[Details]

 Accessed through SpringerLink, we have access to the full collection (over 43,000 titles) of Springer eBooks from 2005-2015.
 Covers wide range of subjects including Philosophy, Education, and Social Sciences.
 Heaviest coverage in Science and Life Sciences.[Details]

 The largest electronic database of reproducible laboratory protocols in the Life and Biomedical Sciences, with content from Nature Methods, Nature Protocols, SpringerProtocols and Protocols Exchange.
 Includes video, peer-reviewed research papers, and recently published techniques.[Details]

 SpringerLink offers online access to over 1400 fully peer reviewed journals and hundreds of ebooks.[Details]